-- from the annual period beginning on 1 January 2022 for the amendment that is effective for annual periods beginning on or after 1 January 2022: and, - from the annual period beginning on 1 January 2023 for the amendment, that is effective for annual periods beginning on or after 1 January 2023.
+- from the annual period beginning on 1 January 2023 for the amendments that is effective for annual periods beginning on or after 1 January 2023; and - from the annual period beginning on 1 January 2024 for the amendments, that is effective for annual periods beginning on or after 1 January 2024.

-The Group and the Bank do not plan to apply MFRS 17, Insurance Contracts that is effective for annual periods beginning on or after 1 January 2023 as it is not applicable to the Group and the Bank.
+The Group and the Bank do not plan to apply MFRS 17 and amendments to MFRS 17 that are effective for annual periods beginning on or after 1 January 2023 as it is not applicable to the Group and the Bank.